hyu6/spring-di/README.md

 # Spring - Dependency Injection

-This project is a demo of dependency injection in Spring.
+This project is a demo for dependency injection in Spring.